michibo/feyntrop/README.md

 make clean && make
 ```

-If the compilation fails, check that the submodule (Eigen) is loaded (see instructions above).
+If the compilation fails, check if you have a suitable C++ compiler installed (see below for macOS problems).

 ### Problems specific to macOS